AntonVanAssche/joke-bot/README.md

 ## How it works

-Currently the bot uses four different APIs to get the jokes, memes and pickup lines.
+Currently the bot uses five different APIs to get the jokes, memes and pickup lines.
 One of which is the [JokeAPI](https://jokeapi.dev/) used to get the random jokes.
 This API is a highly customizable API, open source and free to use for everyone.
 It allows you to fetch random jokes from a variety of categories, such as `programming`, `misc`, `dark`, `pun`, `spooky` and `christmas`, making it the perfect API for this bot.